Amazing media audience defines itself and its role

 In June of 2006 Jay Rosen (journalism professor at NYU) punched out a blog piece for The Huffington Post under the title “The People Formerly Known as the Audience” originally aired on his own blog PressThink, which took Dan Gillmor’s (Director, Knight Center for Digital Media Entrepreneurship at ASU) “former audience” idea from the book We the Media and punctuated the point.

 It includes clenched fist verbiage.
 Those in the forefront of a revolution often need to express a point with an exclamation point.
-Now that a lot of the dust has settled – and the point itself has been settled – there can be no real question in November of 2009 that media communication needs to be a two-way street, irrespective of who initiates that communication, it seems appropriate to invite consideration of the basis for relationship/interaction models for now and the future .
+Now that a lot of the dust has settled – and the point itself has been settled – there can be no real question in February of 2010 that media communication needs to be a two-way street, irrespective of who initiates that communication, it seems appropriate to invite consideration of the basis for relationship/interaction models for now and the future .

 The movie Close Encounters of the Third Kind demonstrates that music is quite literally a universal form of communication.
 With this in mind, I want to give some examples from the world of music to make a point about media communication and “audience” participation.